Embedded images

 For dynamic attachments, the Content ID is Parameter Name.
 Note that the image will always be in the template, even if the content isn't presented in a dynamic variable.

 There is not much difference from Static Attachments.
 Say, we want to email the result of some drawings on canvas.
 Create a dynamic attachment with the Parameter Name: canvas.
-The HTML code for this example should look like as below:
+The HTML code for this example should look as below:

 <img src="cid:canvas" alt="My Impression">